numtide/treefmt/docs/formatters.md

 ## cargo fmt

 `cargo fmt` is not supported as it doesn't follow the spec.
+It doesn't allow to pass arbitrary files to be formatted, which treefmt relies on.

 ## [shfmt](https://github.com/mvdan/sh)